How the Deaths of Four Students Changed Indonesia Forever

-Indonesia heads to the polls today, taking the final step in its 20-year process toward democratization.
-Some 193 million Indonesians will cast their vote for president and choose more than 500 members of Parliament and thousands of local positions.
-The world’s largest one-day election comes just shy of 21 years since the fall of the Suharto dictatorship, which was sparked by the violent deaths of four young men protesting the regime from their campus in West Jakarta.
+Indonesia took a final step in its 20-year process toward democratization last month when some 193 million Indonesians cast their vote for president and members of Parliament.
+This, the world’s largest one-day election, came 21 years after the fall of the Suharto dictatorship, which was sparked by the violent deaths of four young men protesting the regime from their campus in West Jakarta.

 Heri Hertanto wasn’t known around the Trisakti University campus in West Jakarta as an activist.
 The 21-year-old engineering student, like thousands of students across the country, had just come to check out the demonstrations of the growing student movement on May 12, 1998.
 But he and three other students would leave school that day in body bags.